Scotchman0/XRDP-for-ubuntu/README.md

 Alternatively - restarting your workstation will resolve.

-Bugfix: sometimes you can't launch terminal in XFCE after you've installed XFCE set the default terminal environment with: sudo update-alternatives --config x-terminal-emulator
+Bugfix: sometimes you can't launch terminal in XFCE because it's looking for the gnome one. set the default terminal environment with: sudo update-alternatives --config x-terminal-emulator